Last updated on January 6th, 2026 at 07:54 am

 Family Communication Patterns Theory

-Family communication patterns theory explains how families create, interpret, and respond to messages, shaping relationships, emotional expression, and behavior.
+Family communication patterns theory explains how your family creates, interprets, and responds to messages, shaping your relationships, emotional expression, and behavior.

-These patterns influence how members handle conflict, share feelings, and build trust, passing down habits across generations and guiding long-term relational dynamics within the household
+These patterns influence how you handle conflict, share feelings, and build trust.

 Conversation Orientation